Home → Live → My Neighbourhood → Safety and emergencies → Maribyrnong River Stories

 Steele Creek

-Angela, local resident and community engagement officer for the Maribyrnong River and Waterways Association, reveals the sounds and sensations that make up her backyard: where Steele Creek and Maribyrnong River meet.
+Angela, local resident and Education & Operations Lead at Maribyrnong River and Waterways Association, reveals the sounds and sensations that make up her backyard: where Steele Creek and Maribyrnong River meet.

 Flood recovery and resilience